-The following chart shows the claimed accuracy of the three “standardized” field sobriety tests when correctly administered under proper conditions:1
+The following chart shows the claimed accuracy of the three “standardized” field sobriety tests when correctly administered under ideal conditions (which often they are not):1

 Horizontal gaze nystagmus (HGN) | 88% |